dmlc/gluon-cv/docs/index.rst

     <br>

-Check the HD video at: Youtube / Bilibili
+Check the HD video at Youtube.

 Supported Applications
 ----------------------